ldelaprade/JavaCodingStyle/Rational.md

 ## Parenthesis

-Since java evolution with anonymous class, functions and lambdas, parenthesis get promoted to be first class block delimiter citizens.
-This enable much more creative readability options, breaking the current narrowminded parenthesis style we can see all over enterprise and open source repositories.
+Since java evolution with anonymous class, functions and lambdas, we defend that parenthesis get promoted to 'first class block delimiter citizens'.
+This enable much more creative readability options.

-Clarity first:
+Clarity first !

 ```java
 if